prometheus-community/windows_exporter/README.md

 The Docker image is tagged with the version of the exporter.
 The `latest` tag is also available and points to the latest release.

-Additionally, a flavor `hostprocess` with `-hostprocess` as suffix is based on the https://github.com/microsoft/windows-host-process-containers-base-image which is designed to run as a Windows host process container.
-The size of that images is smaller than the default one.

 ## Kubernetes Implementation

 See detailed steps to install on Windows Kubernetes [here](./kubernetes/kubernetes.md).